poudel-bibek/AI-Assignments/README.md

 ## Artificial Intelligence Assignments (Supporting Repository)

-The content is part of two active classes at UTK and is not publicly available.
+The content is part of two active classes at UTK (previously University of Memphis) and is not publicly available.

 ------------------
 Setup: